1. The Convergence Finding

 This analysis applies the same logic to a different action: shooting.
 Using the 3D Shot Posture (3DSP) dataset — 200 labelled shooting instances from the 2015–16 English Premier League, each with 20 frames of 17 3D skeletal keypoints derived from broadcast footage [2] — we trained four classifier families with and without 26 biomechanical features derived from STATSWING's kinetic chain framework.
 The SHAP analysis found that mechanical features constituted all 10 of the top 10 features by importance, with the kinetic chain variables the framework predicts — upper body twist, hip angle asymmetry, maximum knee angle — ranking as the top three.

-| Dimension | Van Haaren et al. (2025) | This analysis |
+| Dimension | Schepers et al. (2025) | This analysis |

 |---|---|---|